mahendra-shinde/container-hardening/demos/demo-9.md

 ### 4. Initial Docker Desktop Setup

-- After restart, launch Docker Desktop using the desktop icon.
+- After restart, launch Docker Desktop from the desktop icon.
 - Wait for Docker to finish initializing (icon animation stops in the system tray).
 - **Switch to Windows Containers**:
     - Right-click the Docker Desktop icon in the system tray.